The Life Sciences Law Review: Portugal

 A 'reference price' system exists in the context of reimbursement.
 Until a generic is launched on the market, the percentage of state reimbursement applies to the retail sales price of the product and ranges from 15 to 90 per cent, save in exceptional circumstances provided for in specific regulations.
 The placing on the market of a generic, however, gives rise to the creation of a 'homogenous group', composed of branded or innovative medicines and generics with the same active substance, dosage, method of administration and pharmaceutical form, and to the approval of the corresponding reference price – equivalent to the average of the retail sale price of the five lowest-priced products included in the group.
 Following approval of the reference price, the maximum amount of state reimbursement for products included in the relevant group will be determined by applying the respective reimbursement percentage to said reference price.

 As with reimbursement, the therapeutic added value and economic advantage of the product under evaluation must be demonstrated for a favourable decision to be issued.
-That decision further implies the execution of an agreement between Infarmed and the marketing authorisation holder.
-Just as in the context of reimbursement, these agreements also usually establish a maximum sale value for the product and, if this amount is exceeded, the difference should be refunded by the marketing authorisation holder.
+That decision further implies the execution of an agreement between Infarmed and the MA holder.
+These agreements usually establish a maximum sale value for the product and, if this amount is exceeded, the difference should be refunded by the MA holder.